Adaptive virtual element methods with equilibrated fluxes: Virtual element discretization

 Identities~\eqref{splitting:1} and~\eqref{splitting:2} imply

 which is the desired bound.

 Next, we deal with the bound on~$\alpha^*$.
 It suffices to show a bound for the terms on the right-hand side of~\eqref{stab:mixed} by some constant depending on~$\p$ times~$\Vert \tauboldn \Vert_{0,\E}$.
-Since~$\n \cdot \taubold$ is a piecewise polynomial on~$\partial \E$, the following polynomial inverse inequality is valid:
+Since~$\nE \cdot \taubold$ is a piecewise polynomial on~$\partial \E$, we use Lemma~\ref{lemma:technical3} and get